google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 ## Access the camera interactively

-Modern browsers can get direct acccess to cameras, allowing us to build experiences that are fully integrated with the web page, so the user need never leave the browser.
+Modern browsers can get direct access to cameras, allowing us to build experiences that are fully integrated with the web page, so the user need never leave the browser.